The Evolution of Automated AI Code Reviews

 It wasn’t that long ago when code reviews needed to be conducted face-to-face.
 They usually resulted in long meetings filled with a few unenthusiastic participants.
 The process and outcomes were usually never well defined, except to find the bugs.

-But with the rise of automated code reviews, humans are becoming less and less involved.
+But with the rise of automated code review, humans are becoming less and less involved.
 The next step in code review’s evolution is leveraging new technology to review more code in less time.
 The future of artificial intelligence (AI) code reviews, specifically those using machine learning (ML) is still being formed.
 But how can they help teams use these tools to move faster and produce higher-quality code?

-Code Review Automation of Today
+AI Code Review: Code Review Automation of Today

 In organizations with solid continuous improvement cultures, code reviews often focus on finding or fixing issues and ensuring best practices in coding are being followed.
 Most code review development workflows are now automated.